connorhedgehog/CubyzWiki/README.md

 # CubyzWiki
-This is the unofficial documentation for Cubyz addons and mods!
+This is the unofficial documentation for [Cubyz](https://github.com/PixelGuys/Cubyz) addons and mods!
+Cubyz is a 3D voxel game inspired by Minecraft that features super high render distances with level of detail, and a super easy to use addon system.
+Hence the wiki.

 ## Why not contribute to the official Cubyz wiki?
 The wiki isn't set to public editing, I'm not a contributor, and trying to contribute to GitHub wikis under those circumstances is a massive pain in the ass.
 I'll probably figure it out one day!